miklevin/MikeLev.in/_posts/2025-05-12-pragmatic-future-proof-software-htmx-python.md

 And so I write this article, mostly so that I can do one of those super-prompts with Gemini Advanced 2.5 Pro (preview) providing enough of the program code to take it all in.
-Earlier today I managed to get through one of these superprompts with 120K tokens so I'm hopeful, haha!
+Earlier today I managed to get through one of these superprompts with 120K tokens so I'm hopeful, ahaha!

 Hi Gemini, wazzup?
 Pontificate, ramble, riff, enumerate, annunciate, adjudicate or whatever else you think might be righteous and whatever you AI-analogue-to